thor8126/News/README.md

-# NEWS-HUB - React News App
+# NEWS - React News App

 This is a simple React application that displays news categories, top headlines, and more using the News API. built using Vite , a popular and powerful JavaScript library for building user interfaces.